 Belorussian zone of exclusion is now called the "radiation ecological forest reserve."
-Most of the villages within it are very remote.
-Many have no roads, and the only way to get there is driving some tractor or on foot.
+Some of the villages within it are very remote.
+They have no roads, and the only way to get there is by driving some tractor or on foot.

 If tired, here is a bench to sit on...Radiation level here is same as in Kiev, but don't forget it is Chernobyl, where you can step hundred meters and find yourself in dangerous radioactive place.
 For safety, Geiger counter must always be turned on.
 Let me tell a story from my first visits to Chernobyl.
 I went with a friend to some place North of the reactor.
 While I was photographing my friend wanted to check the radiation level, but his simple counter went off the scale.
 We thought it was some glitch.
 Fortunately, I had my fathers professional device with me.
 I switched on this device and it measured 25 milliroentgens, which is 2.500 normal... next second we were running like Forest Gump.
 Someone, please tell me if the International Olympic Committee has a training program for "run for life" special athletes.
 If so, I'll give them the names of two gold medal contenders...